erlang/otp/system/doc/reference_manual/expressions.md

 end
 ```

-`receive..after` works exactly as `receive`, except that if no matching message
+`receive...after` works exactly as `receive`, except that if no matching message
 has arrived within `ExprT` milliseconds, then `BodyT` is evaluated instead.
 The
-return value of `BodyT` then becomes the return value of the `receive..after`
+return value of `BodyT` then becomes the return value of the `receive...after`
 expression. `ExprT` is to evaluate to an integer, or the atom `infinity`.
 The
 allowed integer range is from 0 to 4294967295, that is, the longest possible
 timeout is almost 50 days.
 With a zero value the timeout occurs immediately if